-As of September 30, 2008, the Company held \$71.5 million of cash equivalents and available-for-sale investment securities consisting of a money market fund wholly-backed by U.S. Treasury collateral and of high quality, marketable debt instruments of corporations, financial institutions, and government agencies.
+As of September 30, 2009, the Company held \$54.1 million of cash equivalents and available-for-sale investment securities consisting of a money market fund invested in securities of government sponsored enterprises ("GSEs") and securities collateralized by GSEs, U.S. Treasury notes, and high quality, marketable debt instruments of corporations and GSEs.
 The Company has adopted an investment policy and established guidelines relating to credit quality, diversification and maturities of its investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least AA or A1+/P1 as determined by Moody's Investors Service and/or Standard & Poor's.
 The Company does not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
-The Company's investment portfolio has not been adversely impacted by the recent disruption in the credit markets.
-However, if there is continued and expanded disruption in the credit markets, there can be no assurance that the Company's investment portfolio will not be adversely affected in the future.

 The Company's cash equivalents and available-for-sale investment securities are classified within Level 1 or Level 2 of the fair value hierarchy.
-These investment securities are valued using quoted market prices or other observable inputs.
-The fair value measurements of the Company's cash equivalents and available-for-sale investment securities are identified in the following hierarchy in connection with our adoption of SFAS 157 (in thousands):
+The Company's investment securities classified as Level 1 are valued using quoted market prices and the Company's investment securities classified as Level 2 are valued using other observable inputs such as recent trades for the securities or similar securities, interest rates on similar securities, or yield curves or benchmark interest rates observable at commonly quoted intervals.
+The fair value measurements of the Company's cash equivalents and available-for-sale investment securities are identified in the following hierarchy (in thousands):

-Fair Value Measuremen Reporting Date using
+Fair]

-September 30, 2008 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+September 30, 2009 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Money market fund, wholly-backed by U.S. Treasury collateral \$ 20,981 \$ 20,981 \$ - \$ -
+Money market fund invested in government sponsored enterprises \$ 16,547 \$ 16,547 \$ - \$ -

-Government sponsored enterprises 16,504 16,504
+U.S. Treasury notes 5,794 5,794

-Corporate debt securities 6,022 6,022
+Government sponsored enterprises 26,793 26,793

-Commercial paper 27,959 27,959
+Commercial paper 5,000 5,000

-\$ 71,466 \$ 20,981 \$ 50,485 \$ -
+\$ 54,134 \$ 22,341 \$ 31,793 \$ -